Napoleon’s ‘Battle’ with Bunnies, 1807

 History tells us that Napoleon Bonaparte’s worst ever defeat occurred at the Battle of Waterloo in 1815, yet perhaps his most humiliating one was eight years earlier.
 It was the summer of 1807 and Napoleon Bonaparte was in high spirits as he sauntered across a meadow accompanied by beaters and gun-bearers.

 He was at the zenith of his powers having subdued, and made peace with, France’s two arch enemies, Prussia and Russia by signing the Treaties of Tilsit.
-Now was the time to relax and bask in his glory and so a rabbit shoot and outdoor luncheon was arranged with France’s top brass invited.
+Now was the time to relax and bask in his glory and so a rabbit shoot and outdoor luncheon were arranged with France’s top brass invited.
 Around the meadow a ring of rabbit cages had been laid out and hundreds, perhaps up to 3000 rabbits, were released.
 The hunt was on.

 But something strange happened; instead of bounding away, the horde of fluffy ears charged at Napoleon.
 He and his men laughed it up at first but the onslaught continued and they swarmed over the man and began to climb up his leg.